RickDYang/mnist-vae/README.md

 # References
-Firstly, I would like to recommend to read the following articles to understand what Diffusion model is.
+Firstly, I would like to recommend to read the following articles to understand what *Variational Autoencoder*(VAE) is.

 - [Understanding Variational Autoencoders (VAEs)](https://towardsdatascience.com/understanding-variational-autoencoders-vaes-f70510919f73)